What is a superseat?

 Candidate: Neutral

 The most instructive case in the model.
-PA-07 has the best base score of any House seat (18/20).
-It dropped from #2 to #14 because the Philadelphia DMA — 5th largest in the country — imposes a 15% media cost penalty.
-The structural analysis is correct: this IS a superseat.
-But the Moneyball question is where each dollar generates the most return.
-In Philly's market, the answer is: less than Tucson, Des Moines, or Lansing.
-Invest in ground-game here, not TV.
+PA-07 has the best base score of any House seat (25 of 30).
+It dropped to #14 because the Philadelphia DMA, the 5th largest in the country, imposes a 15% media cost penalty.
+The structural analysis is correct: this is a superseat.
+The Moneyball question is where each dollar generates the most return.
+In Philly's market, the answer is: less than Tucson, Des Moines, or Wilkes-Barre.
+Invest in ground game, not TV.

 Elasticity